 It is a regular night, you are fast asleep, everywhere is quiet and dark, when suddenly you are woken up by the sound of breaking glass, or utensils dropping from their places.
 The next thing you hear is four paws scampering around, running for cover.
 The noise you just heard can only be coming from one place, the kitchen.
-A quick glance at the clock tells you its 2 in the morning.
+A quick glance at the clock tells you it’s 2 am in the morning.

 The thought of having an extremely clumsy burglar in your house doesn’t cross your mind, because you remember you might have a kitten or two.
 It is most likely your cat deep in another episode of the midnight crazies.
 You might believe you are the only cat owner that experiences this but this couldn’t be farther from the truth.
 Other feline owners suffer almost every night from these nocturnal rampage episodes.

 A couple of owners have reported experiencing this at least a couple of times a week.
-There is a lot that goes into the “midnight crazies” which include your cats running wildly from one room to another for no conceivable reason, pouncing on the toes of those in the house, batting and pawing at small objects that make noise and even perhaps, tormenting the family dog if there is one.
+There is a lot that goes into the “midnight crazies” which include your cats running wildly from one room to another for no conceivable reason, pouncing on the toes of those in the house, batting and pawing at small objects that make noise, and even perhaps, tormenting the family dog if there is one.

 Nevertheless, there are a couple of methods to manage the nighttime antics of any cat, which can be wonderful news for everyone that is sleep deprived in the household.
-In this article, we shall be taking a look at some of the reasons for cat night crazies and how you can deal with it effectively.
+In this article, we shall be taking a look at some of the reasons for cat night crazies and how you can deal with them effectively.

 A cat’s sleep cycle

 Felines are typically nocturnal which means it is just following a natural instinct to be up and active during the night.
-This is even truer when you consider that the cat’s natural prey is usually also up and about, the cat could just be brushing up and refining its hunting skills, entertaining itself and practicing its fighting skills.
+This is even truer when you consider that the cat’s natural prey is usually also up and about, the cat could just be brushing up and refining its hunting skills, entertaining itself, and practicing its fighting skills.

 A cat’s day typically begins once everyone in the family is at home.
 However, the midnight crazies usually tend to occur in young cats that have an extra amount of energy and are too young to know any better.
-This could also happen to a kitten that was just rehomed, and it is still adapting to living in the house, so it doesn’t yet know that sleeping at night is required.
+This could also happen to a kitten that was just rehomed and is still adapting to living in the house, so it doesn’t yet know that sleeping at night is required.

 Humans, on the other hand, are diurnal, which means we usually go to sleep at night and remain awake during the day.
 The goal here is to recalibrate the cat’s sleep cycle to mirror a sleeping pattern that is similar to yours.